 Worth getting out of bed for

 There’s not much to do beyond Joali’s boundaries… but there’s no need to leave, either.
 The private beach is probably your first port of call – you'll cross it on arrival by seaplane, for a start, but you'll soon be drawn back by the soft white sands and enticing turquoise sea (the gentle waters are perfect for water babies, too).
-Between delectable dining at the four excellent restaurants, perhaps the spoiling spa beckons?
-With its extensive menu of treaments, the outdoor spa pool, steam room and sauna, you can while away plenty of days within its heavenly confines… but if that all sounds like not enough work, hit the well-equipped gym with a personal trainer or sign up for a pilates class.
+Between delectable dining at the five excellent restaurants, perhaps the spoiling spa and free Turkish hammam beckons?
+With its extensive menu of treatments, the outdoor spa pool, steam room and sauna, you can while away plenty of days within its heavenly confines… but if that all sounds like not enough work, hit the well-equipped gym with a personal trainer or sign up for a pilates class.
 (There are tennis courts at hand, too, if you're feeling competitive.)

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this design destination in the Maldives and unpacked their handmade beads from Joali’s boutique, a full account of their island break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Joali in the Maldives...